 Stir and mix up all the goodness, then open two cans of these bad boys

-Now add the clams to the potheat for about five minutes
+Now add the clams to the pot

 Bring to a low boil, cover and cook for 20 minutes..